-Are you self-employed and seeing all the reminders about tax returns?
-Are you wondering whether you need to file a tax return by 31 January 2022?
+Wondering whether you need to file a tax return by 31 January 2023?
 Then read on!
-In this guide, I’ll explain who needs to file a tax return in January and how to check whether you send one to HMRC.
+In this guide, I’ll explain who needs to file a tax return by the end of January and how to check whether you send one to HMRC.

 Friendly Disclaimer: Whilst I am an accountant, I’m not your accountant.
 The information in this article is legally correct but it is for guidance and information purposes only.
 Everyone’s situation is different and unique so you’ll need to use your own best judgement when applying the advice that I give to your situation.
 If you are unsure or have a question be sure to contact a qualified professional because mistakes can result in penalties.

-Wondering whether you need to register with HMRC?
+Worried whether you should have registered with HMRC?
 Then read this guide to find out when to register as self-employed.

 If you are registered as self-employed with HMRC, then the easiest way to check if you need to fill in a tax return is to log into your .GOV account.
 Once inside you’ll have a notification in the self-assessment section letting you know whether you have an outstanding tax return.

-No, It’s up to you to decide whether you should register for self-assessment and file a tax return.
-That’s because it is impossible for HMRC to know everyone’s financial affairs, so they place the trust in us to declare any untaxed income that we receive (and to work out whether we should be telling them or not).
+Sadly no. It’s up to you to decide whether you should register for self-assessment and file a tax return.
+That’s because it is impossible for HMRC to know everyone’s financial affairs, so they place their trust in us to declare any untaxed income that we receive (and to work out whether we should be telling them or not).
 That doesn’t mean you can skip filing a return.
-The tax-man has ways and means of finding out if you should be filing a tax return but you haven’t done so.
+The tax man has ways and means of finding out if you should be filing a tax return but you haven’t done so.